Qurqi/ELEC-391-Project/Proof_Of_Concept/README.md

-This is our code for the "Proof Of Concept" Demo due May 28
+Here is our code for the "Proof Of Concept" demo on May 28